Last Updated: June 29, 2024

 Familial hypobetalipoproteinemia (FHBL) is an autosomal dominant disorder that is most commonly due to truncating loss-of-function mutations in the APOB gene.
 The characteristic features of FHBL, caused by these APOB truncating mutations, are low plasma concentrations of total cholesterol, LDL cholesterol (LDL-C), and apoB-100.
 Typical findings in these patients are plasma apoB-100 levels that are <25% of normal and LDL-C of 20mg/dL–50mg/dL (normal optimal levels should be <100mg/dL with the normal range considered to be 100mg/dL–129mg/dL).

 The lack of apoB-100 synthesis in the liver results in a nearly 75% reduction in VLDL production and secretion.
 Due to the role of hepatic VLDL secretion in overall triglyceride metabolism in the liver, patients with FBHL are at risk for hepatic steatosis.
-Unlike in the case of non-alcoholic fatty liver disease (NAFLD), the fatty infiltration observed in the livers of FHBL patients does not appear to be associated with hepatic or peripheral insulin resistance.
+Unlike in the case of metabolic dysfunction-associated fatty liver disease (MAFLD), the fatty infiltration observed in the livers of FHBL patients does not appear to be associated with hepatic or peripheral insulin resistance.
 However, several FHBL patients have developed steatohepatitis, cirrhosis, and hepatocellular carcinoma as a result of the triglyceride accumulation in the liver.
+MAFLD is the preferred designation for the hepatic disease that was originally defined as non-alcoholic fatty liver disease, NAFLD.

 Molecular Biology of APOB